'All That Remains Of My Friend's Arm Is His Index Finger': AMU Students Recount Night Of Horror

 “We live in a democratic country and believe in practising democracy in the university as well”, Shafiq Kidwai said.

-But the administrative powers claimed to be shocked by the unanticipated rally of students.
+But the administrative powers claimed to be shocked by the unanticipated rally of students on 15th December (Sunday).
 “I only had 10-15 minutes to respond to the situation.
 I work with a team of 10, but on that evening I took 20 staff members with me to control the matter”, Afifullah Khan, the Proctor of Aligarh Muslim University said.

 The tale of the fateful night of 15th December, as narrated to us by the authorities, had students playing the antagonist while the police were the maintainers of law, order and peace.